Get A Free Legal Consultation

 You may be able to file a silica dust lawsuit and pursue compensation if you or your loved one:

-Not sure about your options?
-Contact Simmons Hanly Conroy now.
-We can help determine if you qualify to take action and answer any questions you may have about the process.
+Contact Simmons Hanly Conroy now to see if you may be eligible for compensation from a silicosis lawsuit.
+We can help you take action if you qualify and answer any questions you may have.

 Silicosis is a preventable disease.
 However, when stone countertop manufacturers and suppliers cover up the dangers of silica dust exposure or fail to follow regulations put in place by OSHA, people who work with their products are put at risk.